arihantv140305/LS-Introduction-to-Cryptography/Project/README.md

 Write a script to input a Vigenère-encrypted ciphertext and print the plaintext and key.
 Find out how to perform cryptanalysis on the Vignère cipher using Google or elsewhere.

 ### Constraints
 The input ciphertext will only contain lower case letters, spaces and punctuations.
 The spaces and punctuations are not encrypted.
+The key length would be less than or equal to 12 characters.
 You may use Python, C or C++ to write your script.

 ### Verifying your solution
 You can use [these three sample test cases](./samples.txt) to verify your code.